-Released in 1998/1999, the Sega Dreamcast is Sega’s final console.
-Part of the sixth generation of consoles, the Dreamcast competed with the PlayStation 2, GameCube & Xbox.
-The Sega Dreamcast launched over a year before the PS2 and over 2 years before the GameCube & Xbox.
+First released in 1998 in Japan, then in 1999 across the world, the Sega Dreamcast is Sega’s final console.
+Part of the sixth generation of consoles, the Dreamcast competed with the PlayStation 2, GameCube & Xbox and has since become a favourite with retro gaming fans.

 Following the commercial failure of the Sega Saturn, the Dreamcast was designed to be as cost-effective as possible for Sega to produce.
 This involved fewer custom chipsets and utilising more off-the-shelf components.